$L^2$-theory for the $\overline\partial$-operator on compact complex spaces: Introduction

 \begin{conj} If $X$ is a Hermitian compact complex space, then

 where $\pi: M\rightarrow X$ is any resolution of singularities. \end{conj}

-Due to the incompleteness of the metric on $X- \Sing X$, one has to be very careful with the definition of Dolbeault cohomology groups $H^{0,q}_{(2)}$ for they depend on the choice of some kind of boundary condition for the $\dq$-operator.
-To explain that more precisely, let $\dq_c$ be the $\dq$-operator acting on smooth forms with compact support away from $\Sing X$:
+Due to the incompleteness of the metric on $X^*=X\setminus \Sing X$, one has to be very careful with the definition of Dolbeault cohomology groups $H^{0,q}_{(2)}$ for they depend on the choice of some kind of boundary condition for the $\dq$-operator.
+To explain that more precisely, let $\dq_{cpt}$ be the $\dq$-operator acting on smooth $F$-valued forms with compact support away from $\Sing X$, where $F\rightarrow X^*=X\setminus\Sing X$ is a Hermitian holomorphic line bundle:

-We may consider $\dq_c$ as an operator acting on square-integrable forms:
+We may consider $\dq_{cpt}$ as an operator acting on square-integrable forms:

 This operator has various closed extensions.
-The two most important extensions are the minimal closed extension, namely the closure of the graph of $\dq_c$ in

-which we will denote by $\dq_s$, and the maximal closed extension, that is the $\dq$-operator in the sense of distributions which we will denote by $\dq_w$.\footnote{ Our subscript refers to $\dq_s$ as an extension in a strong sense and to $\dq_w$ as an extension in a weak sense.
-Note that Pardon and Stern use the notation $\dq_D$ for $\dq_s$ and $\dq_N$ for $\dq_w$.
-Their notation refers to some kind of Dirichlet respectively Neumann boundary conditions (see \cite{PS1}).
-It is interesting to study under which circumstances the extensions coincide.
-See the work of Grieser and Lesch \cite{GL}, Pardon and Stern \cite{PS2}, or Br\"uning and Lesch \cite{BL} for this topic.} It follows from the results below that they lead to different Dolbeault cohomology groups which we will call $H^{p,q}_s(X- \Sing X)$ and $H^{p,q}_w(X- \Sing X)$, respectively.\footnote{ This phenomenon occurs also in other singular configurations (see \cite{BS}).}
+The two most important extensions are the minimal closed extension, namely the closure of the graph of $\dq_{cpt}$ in $L^2_{p,q}(X^*,F)\times L^2_{p,q+1}(X^*,F)$, which we will denote by $\dq_{min}$, and the maximal closed extension, that is the $\dq$-operator in the sense of distributions which we will denote by $\dq_{max}$.
+It follows from the results below that they lead to different Dolbeault cohomology groups which we will call $H^{p,q}_{min}(X^*,F)$ and $H^{p,q}_{max}(X^*,F)$, respectively.
+This phenomenon occurs also in other singular situations (see \cite{BS}).

-MacPherson's Conjecture \ref{conj:pher} has been settled for projective varieties by Pardon and Stern \cite{PS1} for the arithmetic genus with respect to $\dq_s$:
+MacPherson's Conjecture \ref{conj:pher} has been settled for projective varieties by Pardon and Stern \cite{PS1} for the arithmetic genus with respect to $\dq_{min}$, $\chi_{min}(X^*):=\sum (-1)^q \dim H^{0,q}_{min}(X^*)$.
+Rather than comparing alternating sums, they realized that the groups $H^{0,q}_{min}$ themselves are birational invariants: